 - NuluFest – Street festival is the official after-party of IdeaFestival.

 - Garvin Gate Blues Festival - Largest free neighborhood street music festival in Louisville.

-- Belknap Fall Festival – Great food, live music and local artists at a street festival off of Douglass Loop in the Highlands neighborhood.
+- Belknap Fall Festival – Great food, live music, and local artists.
+A street festival off of Douglass Loop in the Highlands neighborhood.

-- Give a Jam to End Homelessness – Local musicians and chefs come together to raise money for the Coalition for the Homeless.
+- Give a Jam to End Homelessness – Local musicians and chefs come together to raise money for the homeless.